Civilization V: Victory

 As in previous games, there are multiple ways to achieve victory.
 The player may focus on scientific research and become the first to assemble and launch a spaceship, winning a Space Race victory.
 The player may focus on a diplomatic victory, which requires support from other civilizations and city-states in the United Nations.
 In the new culture system of Civilization V consisting of social policy "trees", the cultural victory prior to the Brave New World expansion pack involved filling out five of the ten "trees" and completing the Utopia project (reminiscent of the Ascent to Transcendence secret project in Sid Meier's Alpha Centauri).

 World domination is an option, but the victory condition has been simplified compared to previous games in the series.
 Rather than completely destroying the other civilizations, the last player who controls their original capital wins by conquest.
-Since the Brave New World expansion pack, the player must control all original capitals (including their own) in order to win by Domination.
+Since the Brave New World expansion pack, the player must control all original capitals (including their own) to win by Domination.
 The player can also win by having the highest score at the year 2050 AD, or all victory conditions can be disabled.
-This and other settings, for example turning off city razing, can be modified in the "advanced setup" screen while setting up a game.
+This and other settings, for example, turning off city razing, can be modified in the "advanced setup" screen while setting up a game.